scylladb/scylla-monitoring/README.md

 ./start-all.sh -d data_dir
 ```

-#### Multiple version support
+#### Multiple versions support
-As counters changes their names between versions, we create a new dashboard for each new version.
+As counters change their names between versions, we create a new dashboard for each new version.
-We use tags to distinguish between the different versions, to keep the dashboard menue, relativerly short,
+We use tags to distinguish between the different versions, to keep the dashboard menu, relatively short,
 by default, only the last two releases are loaded.
 You can load specific versions by using the `-v` flag.

 * You can supply multiple comma delimited versions, for example to load only 1.5 and 1.6 version: